jbezney61/PHAROS/README.md

   --batch-size 64
 ```

-Embedding can be computationally expensive: approximately 300 cells may take
+Embedding can be computationally expensive.
-more than ten minutes even on an NVIDIA H200.
 Runtime depends on input shape,
 storage performance, GPU configuration, and STATE version.
 The resulting
 `.SE600M.h5ad` can then be supplied to the PHAROS admissibility,
 hypothesis-driven, and open-search commands.